Calyps0man/rdram-ps3test/README.md

 It is intended for consoles with "nops2" fault where EEGS UART displays an error such as: "failed to initialize memory: InitRDRAM returned -X".

-*You can also check some of the return codes through the link here (made by Kozarovv): https://www.psdevwiki.com/ps3/index.php?title=User_talk:Kozarovv&curid=9418&diff=78129&oldid=78114
+*You can also check some of the return codes made by Kozarovv (WARNING: HE HAS REPORTED THAT THESE CONTAIN MISTAKES):
 ![Return Codes](InitRDRAM_codes.png)

 The RDRAM test framework is adapted from krat0s’ tester.
 The current diagnostic build adds a full-memory write/read test using fixed patterns and reports results by Channel A/B and Range 0–7.
 Each pattern is written across the memory and then read back in a separate pass.
 This helps detect stuck bits, address-related faults and memory locations that do not retain the written value.
 The ranges are logical 4 MB address windows across the 32 MB memory space.
 They are not physical data lanes.